 How do I sync with CalDAV calendars?

 CalDAV is an open standard used by many calendar providers.
-Hubhus supports two-way synchronization with CalDAV calendars, allowing you to sync events between external calendars (Nextcloud, iCloud, Fastmail, ownCloud, Synology, etc.) and Hubhus calendar resources.
+Hubhus supports two-way (bidirectional) synchronization with CalDAV calendars, so events stay aligned between external calendars (Nextcloud, iCloud, Fastmail, ownCloud, Synology, etc.) and Hubhus calendar resources.
+You cannot choose import-only, export-only, or "one-way" for CalDAV—it is full two-way or nothing.

 What is CalDAV sync

-• Multiple calendars: Connect multiple external calendars to different resources
+• Multiple calendars: you can add multiple CalDAV calendars and connect them to different resources

 This allows you to: